Bataan Death March

-Annual Remembrance Ceremony at the
+Annual Remembrance Ceremony of Bataan

-Brainerd 194th National Guard Armory
+at the Brainerd 194th National Guard Armory

 Also see the Bataan Memorial March in September